marcosp70/marcosp70.github.io/_pages/about.md

 ## Selected Experience - All experiences <a href="/files/cv.pdf" target="_blank">here</a>.

+### Research Intern 🔍
+<a href="https://www.mpi-sp.org/" target="_blank">Max Planck Institute for Security and Privacy</a>
+*March 2025 - August 2025*
+Research intern in the Human-Centered Security and Privacy group, led by Dr. Yixin Zou, working on topics related to privacy, security, and user behavior.
+Engaging in cutting-edge research with leading experts in the field.

-### Research Assistant, Intern 🧑‍🔬
+### Research Intern 🧑‍🔬
 **<a href="https://people.cs.vt.edu/jicho/index.html" target="_blank">Trustworthy Cyberspace Lab (tClab) at Virginia Tech</a>**
 *October 2023 - November 2024*
-Part-time intern at Trustworthy Cyberspace Lab (tClab) at Virginia Tech, the second-best university in Virginia, where I contributed as the second author of a systematic review summarizing 77 papers on combating cybergrooming and collected datasets and source codes to support future lab research.
+Part-time intern at Trustworthy Cyberspace Lab (tClab) at Virginia Tech, where I contributed as the second author of a systematic review summarizing 77 papers on combating cybergrooming and collected datasets and source codes to support future lab research.

 ### Professor's Assistant, Intern 📡
 **<a href="https://c5i.gmu.edu/" target="_blank">C4I & Cyber Center at George Mason University</a>**